 New Heliophysics Guide to Software Tools Initiated, May 2013

 The "Software Tools" link above provides an initial effort to answer the call in the NRC Decadal Report for more Heliophysics access to software tools.
 The initial entries provide help with some standard formats, and pointers (with help) to some very useful software, much of it in IDL.
 The plan is to systematically expand this guide with input from the community.

 NRA Results Available for the HDEE, January 2013

-Abstracts of winning awards for 2012 NRA (2012 awards) for the most recent Heliophysics Data Environment Enhancements (HDEE) call for proposals are now available.
+Abstracts of winning selections for 2012 NRA (2013 awards) for the most recent Heliophysics Data Environment Enhancements (HDEE) call for proposals are now available.
 See also the complete list of such awards to date in the HDMC section of this website.

 NRA Results Available for the HDEE, January 2012